smheidrich/non-go-terraform-provider-assessment/README.md

-*Non-Go difficulties:* 🙂 *The format of the response is simple enough that it could also be produced by a shell script, although there probably wouldn't be a point in doing so, because at the point of the response, our actual provider must already be up and running anyway.
+*Non-Go difficulties:* 🙂 *The format of the response is simple enough that it could also be produced by a shell script, although there probably wouldn't be a point in doing so, because at the time when the response is sent, the full provider must be up and running anyway.
 Also, generating a certificate, while possible using e.g. the `openssl` CLI tool, is probably a bit annoying to do in a shell script.
 Certainly, the certificate and response will be very simple for a proper scripting language like Python and the necessary cryptography